Mixed-dimensional modeling of vascular tissues with reduced Lagrange multipliers: Introduction

-The Lagrange multipliers (LM) method \cite{babuska-1973,bramble-1981} plays an important role in the numerical solution of partial differential equations using the finite element method, in particular in the context of coupled multiphysics and multiscale models (see, e.g., \cite{boffi-2021,boffi-2022,franceschini-2021} for some recent examples).
-In this approach the finite element formulation is defined based on a minimization problem equivalent to the original PDE, in which the boundary (or the coupling) conditions are imposed weakly as a set of constraints using functional spaces defined on the interfaces.
-The idea of mixed-dimensional methods is to reduce part of the physics on a lower-dimensional manifold on which the dynamics can be sufficiently well approximated.
-These models have been first analyzed in \cite{dangelo-quarteroni-2008} in the context of diffusion, and later on applied also to perfusion, porous media flows \cite{cattaneo-2014a,cattaneo-2014b,koch-2022}, and elasticity (e.g., \cite{heltai-caiazzo-2019}).
+We handle the coupling using a non-matching immersed method based on a Lagrange multipliers (LM) approach\cite{babuska-1973,bramble-1981}.
+In this method the variational formulation is defined based on a minimization problem equivalent to the original PDE, in which the boundary or coupling conditions are imposed weakly as a set of constraints, using functional spaces defined on the interfaces.
+LM formulations play an important role in the numerical solution of partial differential equations using the finite element method, in particular in the context of coupled multiphysics and multiscale models (see, e.g., \cite{boffi-2021,boffi-2022,franceschini-2021} for some recent examples).
 Recent LM formulations for mixed-dimensional material models were proposed, e.g., in \cite{AlzettaHeltai-2020-a}, considering the coupling of a three-dimensional bulk mechanical problem with one-dimensional fiber structures.
-Preliminary stability results for Dirichlet\--Neumann coupling conditions on mixed--dimen\-sional (3D\--1D) problems using LM were recently presented in \cite{Kuchta2020}, and suitable preconditiong strategies are discussed in \cite{Kuchta2019375,Budisa2022}.
+Preliminary stability results for Dirichlet\--Neumann coupling conditions on mixed--dimensional (3D\--1D) problems using LM were recently presented by Kuchta et al.\cite{Kuchta2020}, while following related works discussed suitable preconditiong strategies\cite{Kuchta2019375,Budisa2022}.
+In the context of multiscale methods, an application of LM to mixed-dimensional methods for a Localized Orthogonal Decomposition methods (LOD) has been recently proposed in \cite{altmann-verfuert-2021} for the coupling of bulk (2D) and surface (1D) problems, considering the numerical homogenization of the dynamics on the one-dimensional manifold and enforcing the resulting interface conditions with LM.